pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/index.rst

 This toolbox is intended to help users use the adaptive Fourier decomposition (AFD) **easily**.

-This toolbox contains **different implementations** of the AFD for different types of processed signals and different decomposition process.
+This toolbox contains **multiple implementations** of the AFD for different types of processed signals and different decomposition process.

 There is a `simple online demo <http://zewang.site/AFD>`_ based on Python version v1.0.
 You can try the AFD quickly.